Lee Baca: Prisoner abuse scandal and federal conviction

 Baca's former undersheriff, Paul Tanaka, was also caught in the scandal.
 On April 6, 2016, Tanaka was convicted on conspiracy and obstruction of justice charges related to the same prison abuses.

 On June 20, 2016, the U.S. Attorney's office released a court filing by Baca's attorney, claiming he had been diagnosed with Alzheimer's disease.

 In July, the judge in the case rejected Baca's plea deal, deciding that a sentence of no more than six months was too lenient.

 So on August 1, Baca withdrew his guilty plea.
 Baca was indicted again on August 5, on charges of conspiracy, obstruction of justice, and making false statements.
-However, The jury became "hopelessly deadlocked" with 11–1 in favor of acquittal, and on December 22, 2016, a mistrial was declared.
+However, the jury became "hopelessly deadlocked" with 11–1 in favor of acquittal, and on December 22, 2016, a mistrial was declared.

 In a retrial, Baca was convicted on March 15, 2017.

 On May 12, 2017, he was sentenced to three years in federal prison.
 He was due to report to jail on July 25, 2017, to begin carrying out his three-year sentence, but a stay was granted the day prior pending an appeal.
 Baca lost his second bid for an appeal on August 23, 2017.

-In April 2019, a panel of judges from the 9th Circuit Court of Appeals upheld Baca's conviction and denied his requests for another hearing.
+In February 2019, a panel of judges from the 9th Circuit Court of Appeals upheld Baca's conviction.
+In April, they denied his requests for another hearing.
 On January 13, 2020, the U.S. Supreme Court declined to hear his appeal.
 On February 5, Baca began serving a three-year prison sentence at Federal Correctional Institution, La Tuna, Texas.
 He was released from custody on January 14, 2022.